icopy-site/awesome/docs/awesome/awesome-robotics.md

 Open-source visual servoing platform library, is able to compute control laws that can be applied to robotic systems.

 [**ROS Behavior Trees**](https://github.com/miccol/ROS-Behavior-Tree)
-Open-source library to create robot's behaviors in form of Behavior Trees running in ROS (https://github.com/Kiloreux/awesome-robotics/blob/master/Robot Operating System).
+Open-source library to create robot's behaviors in form of Behavior Trees running in ROS (Robot Operating System).

 [**g2core**](https://github.com/synthetos/g2)
 Open-source motion control software for CNC and Robotics, designed to run on Arduino Due class microcontrollers.